djalbat/Easy-RichTextarea/README.md

 }
 ```

 Note the arguments passed to the handlers.

-It also has the usual `clone()` methods, both static and instance.
+It also has the usual `clone()` methods.

 Activating and deactivating the component couldn't be simpler: